geoserver/geoserver/doc/en/user/source/installation/war.rst

 GeoServer is packaged as a standalone servlet for use with existing application servers such as `Apache Tomcat <http://tomcat.apache.org/>`_ and `Jetty <http://eclipse.org/jetty/>`_.

 .. note:: GeoServer has been mostly tested using Tomcat, and so is the recommended application server.
+GeoServer requires a newer version of Tomcat (7.0.65 or later) that implements Servlet 3 and annotation processing.
 Other application servers have been known to work, but are not guaranteed.

 Installation
 ------------